aayushiadhikari/Google-Drive-AI-Assistant/README.md

         Streamlit Frontend

 How It Works

-The user enters a natural-language request in the Streamlit interface.
+1. The user enters a natural-language request in the Streamlit interface.
-The Streamlit frontend sends the user's message to the FastAPI /chat endpoint.
+2. The Streamlit frontend sends the user's message to the FastAPI /chat endpoint.
-The FastAPI backend sends the request to the Groq LLM.
+3. The FastAPI backend sends the request to the Groq LLM.
-The Groq LLM converts the natural-language request into a Google Drive API search query.
+4. The Groq LLM converts the natural-language request into a Google Drive API search query.
-The generated query is passed to the Google Drive API.
+5. The generated query is passed to the Google Drive API.
-The application retrieves matching files, including their:
+6. The application retrieves matching files, including:
       File name
       File type
       Google Drive link
       Modified time
-The results are returned by the FastAPI backend and displayed in the Streamlit frontend.
+7. The results are returned by the FastAPI backend and displayed in the Streamlit frontend.

 Example Queries

 The assistant can understand requests such as:
-Find PDF files
+1. Find PDF files
-Find report files
+2. Find report files
-Show files containing invoice
+3. Show files containing invoice
-Find Google Docs
+4. Find Google Docs
-Find spreadsheets
+5. Find spreadsheets

 The natural-language request is converted into a Google Drive API query before searching the Drive.

-## Tech Stack
+Tech Stack

 Frontend
   Streamlit